-- Optimise the return to, and protect the interests of, stakeholders - Safeguard the Company's assets and maintain its reputation - Improve the Company's operating performance - Fulfil the Company's strategic objectives; and - Manage the risks associated with the sale and distribution of pharmaceutical products.
+- Optimise the return to, and protect the interests of stakeholders - Safeguard the Company's assets and maintain its reputation - Improve the Company's operating performance - Fulfil the Company's strategic objectives; and - Manage the risks associated with the sale and distribution of pharmaceutical products.

 The Board has ultimate responsibility for AFT's risk management and internal control system, setting the 'tone at the top' with regards to risk culture.

-The Audit and Risk Committee and Regulatory and Product Development Oversight Committee, under delegation from the Board, assists the Board in discharging its responsibilities.
+The Audit and Risk Committee and Regulatory and Product Development Oversight Committee, under delegation from the Board, assist the Board in discharging its responsibilities.

 The Audit and Risk Committee monitors compliance with the overarching risk and compliance framework, while the Regulatory and Product Development Oversight Committee oversees the Company's regulatory risk management framework regarding the development, quality assurance and sale and distribution of pharmaceutical products.
 The Audit and Risk Committee, in conjunction with management, regularly reports to the Board on the effectiveness of the Company's management of its material business risks and whether the risk management framework and systems of internal compliance and control are operating effectively and efficiently in all material respects.

 The Audit and Risk Committee conducts six-monthly reviews of AFT's risk management framework and principal risks register and satisfies itself that AFT's approach to risk is sound.

-AFT does not have a dedicated internal auditor, instead internal controls are managed on a day-to-day basis by the finance team.
-Compliance with internal controls is reviewed annually by AFT's auditors who provide feedback on AFT's control environment, which is reviewed by the Finance Team and Board.
-The Board and finance team regularly consider how AFT can improve its internal audit and risk management practices during AFT's annual governance review, bi-annual risk reviews, preparation of interim and annual financial statements and following AFT's annual audit.
+AFT does not have a dedicated internal auditor.
+Instead, internal controls are managed on a day-to-day basis by the finance team.
+Compliance with internal controls is reviewed annually by AFT's auditors who provide feedback on AFT's control environment, which is reviewed by the finance team and Board.

+The Board and finance team regularly consider how AFT can improve its internal audit and risk management practices during AFT's annual governance review, bi-annual risk reviews, preparation of interim and full-year financial statements and following AFT's annual audit.

-Principal risks
+Principal Risks

 AFT's current principal risks and their mitigations are summarised below.

-AFT's risk management framework positioned AFT well to respond to the challenges arising as a result of the Covid-19 pandemic (refer to the latest Annual Report for more details).
+AFT's risk management framework has positioned AFT well to respond to the challenges the Company faces including those arising from the Covid-19 pandemic and further detail is included in the Company's latest annual report.

-• Delay or failure in the development, manufacture, commercialisation or regulatory approval process for AFT products
+1. Delay or failure in the development, manufacture, commercialisation, or regulatory approval process for AFT products

-- Adopting a low risk and low-cost development programme. - Using multiple manufacturing sites for our key products and maintaining close working relationships with our suppliers. - Engaging both in-house and external regulatory experts in our key markets; and - Monitoring regulatory timetables and maintaining regular dialogue with licensees to anticipate and manage delays proactively, where necessary. - Competition of pharmaceutical products and devices
+- Adopting a low risk and low-cost development programme; - Using multiple manufacturing sites for our key products and maintaining close working relationships with our suppliers; - Engaging both in-house and external regulatory experts in our key markets; and - Monitoring regulatory timetables and maintaining regular dialogue with licensees to anticipate and manage delays proactively, where necessary.

+2. Competition of pharmaceutical products and devices

-- Product innovation - Diversification of our product portfolio; and - Having a broad range of distribution channels, partners and geographies. - Intellectual Property (IP) infringement and protection for AFT products
+- Product innovation; - Diversification of our product portfolio; and - Having a broad range of distribution channels, partners, and geographies.

+3. Intellectual Property (IP) infringement and protection for AFT products

-- Taking actions to protect our IP, including filing patent applications, and entry into confidentiality agreements with licensees, suppliers and employees to protect trade secrets; and - Undertaking extensive "freedom to operate" reviews before we make our IP applications to ensure that they do not infringe any other IP and are protectable.
-We also regularly monitor pharmaceutical patent registrations. - Reliance on third parties for the manufacture, distribution and licensing of AFT products
+- Taking actions to protect our intellectual property (IP), including filing patent applications, and entry into confidentiality agreements with licensees, suppliers, and employees to protect trade secrets; and - Undertaking extensive "freedom to operate" reviews before we make our IP applications to ensure that they do not infringe any other IP and are protectable.
+We also regularly monitor pharmaceutical patent registrations.

+4. Reliance on third parties for the manufacture, distribution, and licensing of AFT products

-- Using multiple manufacturers where possible for our key products. - Operating an inventory policy of holding three months' inventory to minimise interruption of supply; and - Being selective in our choice of distribution and licensing partners and having performance obligations in our commercial agreements. - Product liability and risks associated with marketing drugs and conducting clinical trials
+- Using multiple manufacturers where possible for our key products; - Operating an inventory policy of holding three months' inventory to minimise interruption of supply; and - Being selective in our choice of distribution and licensing partners and having performance obligations in our commercial agreements.

+5. Product liability and risks associated with marketing drugs and conducting clinical trials